XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Evaluation

 Utilization does not consider frame drops or periodic workload injection.
 For example, \autoref{fig:timeline_ar_gaming_dual_WS_OS} shows the execution timelines for the 4K and 8K PE versions of accelerator J. The 8K PE timeline (\autoref{fig:timeline_ar_gaming_dual_WS_OS}, (b)) has more gaps than the 4K PE timeline, which means the overall accelerator utilization is lower than that of the 4K PE accelerator (\autoref{fig:timeline_ar_gaming_dual_WS_OS}, (a)), making it seem as though the 4K PE accelerator is a better choice.
 However, the 4K-PE accelerator drops 47.1\% of the frames and completely fails to run the PD model, whereas the 8K-PE accelerator drops only 2.3\% of frames.

-In contrast to the failure from utilization to reflect the overall performance, our score metric properly captures the real-time aspects.
-The frame drop rates of the 4K and 8K PE accelerators are translated into the QoE score, 0.53 and 0.97 respectively.
-In addition, the large number of deadline violation due to the 100\% frame drop rate on PD model in the 4K PE accelerator is reflected to its real-time score being 0.
-The overall scores for each accelerator, which are reported as 0 and 0.51, finally gives better sense of their end-to-end performance, compared to what the utilization value implied.
+Unlike the utilization alone, our score metrics properly capture the real-time requirement and QoE aspects.
+The frame drop rates of the 4K and 8K PE accelerators are captured in the QoE scores of 0.53 and 0.97, respectively.
+In addition, the large amount of deadline violations for the PD model in the 4K PE accelerator results in a real-time score of 0.
+Combining those unit scores into the overall score (\benchscore), we observe the scores of 0 and 0.51, which provides a better intuition to the comprehensive performance of an XR system considering all the considerations, including real-time requirements and QoE.

 \insertFigure{DynamicCascading}{Evaluated scores on accelerators B and J with 4K PEs running VR gaming scenario.
 We vary the probability of triggering GE after ES, modeling the dynamic cascading.}